Skip to content

 Popular Shih Tzu Haircuts

-When it comes to Shih Tzu haircuts, there are countless popular styles and variations out there.
-From the classic top knot to the more modern teddy bear cut, each style can be interpreted in many different ways.
+When it comes to Shih Tzu haircuts, there are quite a few popular styles and variations out there.
+From the classic top knot to the teddy bear cut, each style can be interpreted in many different ways.
 As a result, it can be challenging to define these styles and cuts precisely.
-However, this also allows for plenty of creativity and experimentation when it comes to grooming these adorable pups.
-Here are a few common styles for Shih Tzus:
+However, this also allows for plenty of creativity when it comes to grooming these adorable pups.
+Because of this, it’s best for pet parents to bring reference photos to help groomers understand their expectations.

-The Puppy Cut (als called a Summer Cut) is a popular and easy style for Shih Tzus during warmer months.
-This cut involves trimming the hair to 1-2 inches all over the body while leaving facial hair slightly longer.
-It requires less maintenance than other cuts, but regular brushing and trimming are still necessary to keep it looking sharp.
+The Summer Cut (also called a Puppy Cut) is a popular and easy style for Shih Tzus during warmer months and year round.
+This cut involves trimming the hair to a relatively short and even length all over the body while leaving facial hair slightly longer.
+It requires less maintenance than other cuts, but regular brushing at home is still recommended.

 Teddy Bear Cut